rogerbarton/vr-modeling/docs/developer-guide/unity-mesh-api.md

 Indeed there are **4 copies of the mesh** currently.
 Potentially, the 'CPU Unity internal' copy does not exist, but this is unclear.
 Libigl currently only reliably supports column-major, but Unity requires row-major data.
 A necessary transpose is required.
 In this case it is most efficient to have two copies.

-Note that updates to the mesh only occur when a :cs:class:`DirtyFlag` is set in the :cs:var:`MeshState.DirtyState`. :cs:class:`DirtyFlags` are propagated and cleared when processed.
+Note that updates to the mesh only occur when a :cs:class:`DirtyFlag` is set in the :cs:var:`MeshState.DirtyState`. :cs:class:`DirtyFlag` are propagated and cleared when processed.
 The native :cpp:func:`ApplyDirty` is called by the managed :cs:func:`ApplyDirty` in :cs:class:`UMeshData`.

 It is also important to note that the transposing in :cpp:func:`ApplyDirty` is done on the worker thread. `mesh.SetVertices()` must be called on the main thread (as it is a Unity API).
 It is called by the managed :cs:func:`ApplyDirtyToMesh` function in :cs:class:`UMeshData`.